What is the primary purpose of dual technology motion detectors?

 Prepare for the Utah Burglar Alarm Qualifying Agent Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Get exam ready!

 The primary purpose of dual technology motion detectors is to reduce false alarms.
-These devices typically combine two different detection technologies, such as passive infrared (PIR) and microwave sensing.
-By requiring activation from both sensors to trigger an alarm, dual technology detectors can more effectively differentiate between actual human movement and environmental disturbances, such as pets or changes in temperature.
+These devices combine two different methods of detection, typically passive infrared (PIR) and microwave detection, to confirm motion before triggering an alarm.
+By requiring both technologies to identify movement simultaneously, the system minimizes the likelihood of false alarms caused by environmental factors such as pets, moving shadows, or changes in temperature.

 Subscribe